koraykoca/Python-Notes-Tips/README.md

 y = x.copy  # Both variables will have the same value, but each will be stored at a different memory address.
 Only y = x would make y a reference to x.
 ```

 - Don't use mutable default values as function parameters, initialize them rather as None.
+Python’s default arguments are evaluated once when the function is defined, not each time the function is called.
+This means that if you use a mutable default argument and mutate it (e. g. a list), you will and have mutated that object for all future calls to the function as well.
+Create a new list each time the function is called, by using a default arg to signal that no argument was provided (None is a good choice):
 ```python
 def test(x = None):  # don't do x = [] here, otherwise you will have one list in the memory and each time you call the function, you'll always use this                          same memory address and manipulate the same object. if x is None: